 RELAX AND ENJOY A WONDERFUL VACATION

-The reputation of Siebkens Resort grew, and soon swimming lessons were offered at the Siebkens pier, and picture shows became a frequent occurence in the Elm Park Theater.
-It also became tradition that German singing troupes would serenade the guests, with their arrival becoming a highly anticipated event each summer.
+The reputation of Siebkens Resort grew, and soon swimming lessons were offered at the Siebkens pier, and picture shows became a frequent occurrence in the Elm Park Theater.
+It also became a tradition that German singing troupes would serenade the guests, with their arrival becoming a highly anticipated event each summer.
 This tradition would continue at the resort for over 70 years.

 ROAD RACING IN ELKHART LAKE

 In 1946 Herman’s daughter Olive (but everyone called her Ollie) took over the ownership of the resort.
 While her love for antiques is well known, having established an antique store at the resort, it’s perhaps her role in bringing open road sports car racing to the Village of Elkhart Lake that is her lasting legacy.
-The only woman member of the first race commitee, Ollie’s hospitality and advertising of the events helped make the early races a great success.
-Held over three years – 1950, 1951 and 1952 – the events quickly swelled to 130,000 spectators (estimate), and featured the finest marques (Allards, Ferraris, Jaguars) and drivers (Briggs Cunningham, Jim Kimberly, John Fitch, Phil Hill).
+The only woman member of the first race committee, Ollie’s hospitality and advertising of the events helped make the early races a great success.
+Held over three years – 1950, 1951, and 1952 – the events quickly swelled to 130,000 spectators (estimate) and featured the finest marques (Allards, Ferraris, Jaguars) and drivers (Briggs Cunningham, Jim Kimberly, John Fitch, Phil Hill).
 The cost of a room at Siebkens on race weekend? $10/night per person, including three meals daily.

 AMERICA’S NATIONAL PARK OF SPEED

-With road racing outlawed following a tragic accident at Watkins Glen that killed a seven year old spectator, attention in Elkhart Lake turned to the creation of a dedicated race circuit.
+With road racing outlawed following a tragic accident at Watkins Glen that killed a seven-year-old spectator, attention in Elkhart Lake turned to the creation of a dedicated race circuit.
 Ollie once again became integral to the effort, helping sell stock to raise money for the construction of a private race course.
-In 1955 Road America, one of the premier race circuits in the world, was opened southeast of the original open road circuits.
+In 1955 Road America, one of the premier race circuits in the world was opened southeast of the original open road circuits.
 Siebkens Resort became the place where the race teams and drivers could be seen, including Paul Newman, who stayed in Room 11 while filming the 1969 movie Winning, about professional racing.

 A LEGENDARY RESORT